ibm-cloud-docs/mqcloud/learn/mqoc_users_and_apps.md

 To access a queue manager using **IBM MQ** - a username and a password are required.
 The username is restricted to 12 characters and must only contain lowercase (a-z) and numbers (0-9).

-When creating users and applications in **MQ on IBM Cloud**, you are required to give these entities a name (for an administrator, this must be a valid email address) from which a shorter name called **MQ username** is generated.
+When creating users and applications in **IBM MQ on Cloud**, you are required to give these entities a name (for an administrator, this must be a valid email address) from which a shorter name called **MQ username** is generated.
 This shorter user name is based on the longer name, but is guaranteed to be unique within the service instance, and also conform to the required format of an **IBM MQ** username.